sayolove/ngu-guide/src/content/docs/en/chapters/chapter-2.md

     - Stat digger can be useful to kill a few extra bosses, but there’s no reason to keep it on

 ## Adventure Zones
-All the adventure zones in this chat are pretty close together in terms of power/toughness, to the point where you can always snipe (manually fighting the bosses of an adventure zone for gear) the next adventure zone before you’ve maxed out the current set.
+All the adventure zones in this chapter are pretty close together in terms of power/toughness, to the point where you can always snipe (manually fighting the bosses of an adventure zone for gear) the next adventure zone before you’ve maxed out the current set.
 Because progress is bottlenecked by adventure stats, it can be much faster to obtain better gear and come back to max the other sets when you have better drop chance and enough power/toughness to kill enemies in one hit.
-Thus, the optimal strategy for this chat is to snipe adventure zones whenever you can, then level/boost that gear set just enough to snipe the next adventure zone.
+Thus, the optimal strategy for this chapter is to snipe adventure zones whenever you can, then level/boost that gear set just enough to snipe the next adventure zone.
 - You can trash old gear sets for the inventory space, you’ll farm them all faster later
 - It’s recommended to at least defeat T3 (Jake) before going back to farm old zones, as the feature unlocked by T3 provides a strong drop chance modifier
 - This method does require a lot more active play than just idling, so may not be for everyone